everything you need to know about this economic phenomenon

 The most representative case of this is Venezuela: the International Monetary Fund forecasts that inflation in the South American country by 2021 will be 2,700% (the worst in the world), or 225% per month.

-The Banxico indicates that it is usual to speak of hyperinflation when inflation is 50% or more in a month.
+Banxico points out that hyperinflation is often spoken of when inflation is 50% or more in a month.

 In the opposite case, we have deflation, which is when inflation drops significantly.